 Lone Prairie Camp was excited to once again offer kids summer camps during summer 2021 and we have opened summer camp registrations for 2022.
 This is inline with current health restrictions in Alberta and will be reassessed if Alberta health restrictions change.

-Although we recognize that the future continues to be uncertain, we also recognize that many campers and parents are eagerly anticipating when we all will be allowed to resume more normal activities.
-Lone Prairie Camp has offered life-changing summer camp experiences since 1933 and we will do all in our power to offer those again this summer with appropriate COVID-19 risk mitigation measures.
-Although no specific overnight camp guidelines have yet been published, our discussions with AHS indicate that overnight camp guidelines would likely be very similar to last summer’s day camp guidelines and structured around cohort/cabin groups.
+Although we recognize that the future continues to be uncertain, we also recognize that many campers and parents are eager to resume more normal activities.
+Lone Prairie Camp has offered life-changing summer camp experiences since 1933 and we will do all in our power to offer those again this summer with appropriate contagious illness risk mitigation measures.

-If we are allowed to proceed with summer camps, it may potentially be with reduced capacity, so we encourage you to complete our online RSVP form as soon as possible.
-Stay tuned for updates by following us on Social Media (see links at the bottom of this page) and/or subscribing to our email newsletters.
+We are anticipating that camps will fill quickly, so we encourage you to register online as soon as possible.
+Please stay tuned for updates by following us on Social Media (see links at the bottom of this page) and/or subscribing to our email newsletters.

-- Rental Groups: If a rental group’s size exceeds the government recommendations on the start date, LPC will credit the group’s rental deposit as credit towards a future rental booking within 2 years.
-Any rental deposits received after March 12, 2020 are fully refundable if government COVID-19 restrictions require the cancellation of the rental booking.
+Rental Groups: If a rental group’s size exceeds the government recommendations on the start date, LPC will credit the group’s rental deposit as credit towards a future rental booking within 2 years.
+Any rental deposits received after March 12, 2020 are fully refundable if government restrictions require the cancellation of the rental booking.

 If you forgot your password, please use the “Forgot Password” link on the login screen to reset it.